Dog and Cat Teeth Cleaning in Studio City

 Did you know that pets can develop gum disease, just like people can?
 In fact, according to the American Veterinary Dental College, most dogs and cats have some form of gum disease by just 3 years of age.
 In its most advanced stage (periodontitis), gum disease can affect the heart, liver, and kidneys, putting a pet’s life at risk.
-This is why it’s so important to maintain your pet’s oral health with regular professional exams/cleanings, combined with at-home care.
+This is why it’s so important to maintain your pet’s oral health with regular exams and professional dog and cat teeth cleanings, combined with at-home care.
 Veterinary Medical Center has a full-service dental suite where we perform a wide range of pet dental services, including ultrasonic scaling, polishing, and extractions.
-As an AAHA-accredited pet hospital, we abide by AAHA’s dental guidelines.
+As an AAHA-accredited animal hospital, we abide by AAHA’s dental guidelines.
 In our use of anesthesia and safety monitoring, you can be confident that your pet will be in good hands.

-After your pet’s dental treatment is complete, we discuss our recommendations for how to best maintain his/her mouth from home.
+After your dog or cat’s teeth cleaning is complete, we discuss our recommendations for how to best maintain his/her mouth from home.
 We advise you on brushing and how to choose the best toothbrush for your pet.
 We have a number of pet dental products available at our in-house store that are designed to prevent tartar buildup, including water additives and dental chews.

 Signs of Pet Gum Disease